 Guess when the first drunk driving law was enacted?

 That was surprising to me.
-More than 100 years after this problem was identified, over ten thousand people will die in an alcohol-related crash in the U.S. this year.
+100+ years after this problem was identified, about ten thousand people will die in an alcohol-related crash in the U.S. this year.

 Still, there were few—or no—penalties for drunk driving.